lammps/lammps/doc/src/compute_podfit.rst

 for :math:`1 \le i \le N, 1 \le k \le N_{\rm d}^{(2)}, 1 \le m \le N_{\rm d}^{(3)}`.
 The new descriptors are four-body because they involve central atom :math:`i` together with three neighbors :math:`j, k` and :math:`l`.
-The number of new  descriptors per atom is equal to
+The total number of new  descriptors per atom is equal to

 .. math::